Letter to Matt Cutts: Google’s Panda Update for India – Case Study

 The result of these updates is that most websites that are based on user-user interaction with indexable content have disappeared off Google (or at least that’s what I’ve been noticing recently).
-A good example perhaps is: http://www.madras-university.in/ - a site that I built a few years ago because the official university website provided little or no information and a website that has now been adopted by the university and is one of the few reliable sources of information for students of the University of Madras (now Chennai).
+A good example perhaps is: http://www.madras-university.in/ (no longer exists as of October 2015) – a site that I built a few years ago because the official university website provided little or no information and a website that has now been adopted by the university and is one of the few reliable sources of information for students of the University of Madras (now Chennai).
 Every question is answered as accurately as possible by someone from the University but what are you going to do about the quality of English written by the question posters?
 This site has lost its ranking and so have innumerable others that are based on user content.

 You’ve probably had this information before but I thought you needed to know in case you hadn’t.